gnocuil/SerialNumberReader/README.md

 Usage
-1. Scan one jpg file:
+1. Scan one jpg/png file:
     python image.py -i input.jpg

 The result will be printed to screen directly.

-2. Scan all jpg files in a directory: python image.py -f input_directory
+2. Scan all jpg/png files in a directory: python image.py -f input_directory

 The result will be saved to <input_directory/serial.csv>.